jakitliang/Light.lua/README.md

 > light.network.session.http_server_session -> HttpServerSession

-使用 Http WebSocket 聚合服务会话可快速开发 高性能后端类 应用。

 There is also a fusion of HttpServerSession and WebSocketServerSession lol.

-You can easily using it with a callback like below:
+You can easily start a event-driven server with a callback like below:

 ```lua
 local Log = require('light.log')